OMR-Research/Smashcima/docs/tutorials/2-changing-background-texture.md

 # Replacing the random number generator

 Not all services in the model are synthesizers.
-For example, all models and synthesizers need a source of randomness.
-Therefore each model has a `random.Random` instance registered as a service in the container.
+For example, most synthesizers need a source of randomness.
+Therefore there is a `random.Random` instance registered as a service in the container.
 The instance is also stored on the model in the `self.rng` field.
 You can check they are the same:

 ```py
 import random